cortexrd/Knack-Toolkit-Library/README.md

 -   **resetActivityCtr**: Resets mouse and keyboard activity counters.

--   **removeLogById**: todo

--   **updateActivity**: todo
+-   **updateActivity**: Updates the keyboard and mouse activity counters in localStorage.
+Mainly used by KTL internally, but available to your app, for specific use.

 ## Windows Messaging

-Provides a framework that handles messaging between windows.
+Provides a framework to exchange data between windows.
 It uses a queue and supports automatic retries and error handling.
-The windows can be app window, the iFramWnd, or any other window that the app creates and needs to communicate with.
-This is where your app can implement a heartbeat message that notifies Knack about your account (or device) being online and running properly.
+The windows can be app window, the iFrameWnd, or any other window that the app creates and needs to communicate with.
+For example, this is how your app can implement a heartbeat message that notifies Knack about your account (or device) being online and running properly.

 ### Functions

--   **setCfg:** Allows setting a callback to your app\'s handler of failed message types.
-(TODO: Allow setting number of retries and msg timeout delay before ack.)
+-   **setCfg:** Used to set callbacks to your app.

+    -   **processFailedMessages** to handle messages that were never acknowledged.

+    -   **processAppMsg** to implement your own messages.

+    -   **processServerErrors** to implement your own processing of server errors.

+    -   **sendAppMsg**: Experimental feature still under development.
+        Will be used to exchange messages across different Knack apps.

 -   **send**: To send a msg to a specific window.
 May contain a payload or not.